Evelyn-atg/543-Loan-Project-/README.md

 # 543-Loan-Project
 This project focuses on predicting loan defaults using advanced machine learning techniques.
 It provides financial institutions with a robust, data-driven tool for assessing the risk of borrowers defaulting on loans, thus helping to reduce financial losses and enhance risk management strategies.
 # Project Overview
 We got dataset from Coursera.
 The dataset includes 17 features, a unique loanID, and a binary target variable indicating if the loan defaults or not.
+Firstly, we divide loan customers into different clusters.
+Secondly, we tried several machine learning algorithmns to improve the prediction accurracy.
 # Techniques Used
 1. XGBoost
 2. SHAP Values